Skip to main content Go to home page

 On 3 July 2028, Fatima acquires a 100% interest in the private company under a relevant acquisition.
 The private company continued to hold the same interests in Property 1 and Property 2 (which has not entered the CIPT reform).
 On the basis of the combined values of those properties, the private company is a landholder.

 Even though the value of both properties are taken into account in determining whether the private company is a landholder, duty is only charged on the relevant acquisition by reference to the value of Property 2.
-The value of Property 1 is excluded from an assessment of duty on the relevant acquisition because the relevant acquisition occurred at least 3 years after the entry transaction for Land 1.
-The value of Property 1 would also be excluded from an assessment of duty on the relevant acquisition because the entry interest for the property was a 100% interest.
+The value of Property 1 is excluded from an assessment of duty on the relevant acquisition because it meets the condition for exclusion.
+Firstly, the agreement or arrangement for the relevant acquisition occurred at least 3 years after the entry transaction for Land 1.
+Alternatively, the entry interest for Land 1 was a 100% interest.

 Michael acquires a 60% interest in a landholder under a relevant acquisition that occurs on 30 April 2025.
 The only landholding of the landholder is a 100% interest in qualifying land.
 Michael pays duty on the relevant acquisition.